cortl/express-gcp/README.md

 ### Prerequisites
 Google Cloud Platform project setup and the [Google Quickstart "Before You Begin"](https://cloud.google.com/appengine/docs/standard/nodejs/quickstart#before-you-begin) steps followed.

+You'll also need to change the `PROJECT_ID` in `/config/default.js` to your Google project id.

 ### Installing
 1. `npm install`